 The program, initiated in 1886, offers varsity competition in twenty-five sports for men and women.
 Cheerleaders also follow the varsity athletics procedures to earn credit.

 Club teams are student-directed with overall program responsibility falling under the supervision of the office of Recreational Sports.
 Club competition is less formalized than the intercollegiate level and offers opportunities to compete in many sports not offered in the varsity program.
-Group Leaders must contact the Rec Sports office for required paperwork.
-(See Recreational Sports Program web site for additional details pertaining to these programs.)
+Group Leaders must contact the Rec Sports office for required paperwork at the beginning of each school year.

 Pep Band, SGA Dance Clubs, SOMAC and Hamilton Fire Department

-Pep Band, Cheerleaders, and Dance clubs are similar to club sports.
+Pep Band, SGA Dance clubs, SOMAC and Hamilton Fire Department are similar to club sports.
 Participants may earn one credit for 30 hours of recorded participation.
-Group Leaders must contact the Rec Sports office for required paperwork.
-New groups must have advance authorization from the Physical Education Department..
+Group Leaders must contact the Rec Sports office for required paperwork at the beginning of each school year.

 Rehabilitation and Adaptive Physical Education programs are available for credit with approval from the Physical Education Department and with supporting documentation from Health Services or Sports Medicine.